Càrn Mòr from Scalan

 ok fab

-This route which starts from The Scalan in Glenlivet and heads over Carn Mor and the high ground of the Ladder Hills to The Lecht add interest with visiting some interesting remnants past lives and histories.
+This route, which starts from The Scalan in Glenlivet and heads over Càrn Mòr and the high ground of the Ladder Hills to The Lecht, adds interest by visiting some lonely remnants of past lives and histories.

 Route map